SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 As discussed in this
 [blogpost series](https://devblog.pytorchlightning.ai/benchmarking-quantized-mobile-speech-recognition-models-with-pytorch-lightning-and-grid-9a69f7503d07),
-while `float` (32-bit) is the primarily used precision in machine learning because is strikes a good balance between memory consumption, precision and computational requirement it does not mean that during inference we can take advantage of quantization to improve the speed of our model.
+while `float` (32-bit) is the primarily used precision in machine learning because it strikes a good balance between memory consumption, precision and computational requirements, it does not mean that during inference we can't take advantage of quantization to improve the speed of our model.
 For instance:

-* Floating-point computations are slower than integer operations
+* Floating-point computations are slower than integer operations.

-* Recent hardware have specialized hardware for doing integer operations
+* Recent hardware have specialized hardware for doing integer operations.

-* Many neural networks are actually not bottlenecked by how many computations they need to do but by how fast we can transfer data e.g. the memory bandwidth and cache of your system is the limiting factor.
-Therefore working with 8-bit integers vs 32-bit floats means that we can approximately move data around 4 times as fast.
+* Many neural networks are actually not bottlenecked by how many computations they need to do but by how fast we can transfer data, e.g. the memory bandwidth and cache of your system is the limiting factor.
+Therefore working with 8-bit integers vs. 32-bit floats means that we can approximately move data around 4 times as fast.

-* Storing models in integers instead of floats save us approximately 75% of the ram/harddisk space whenever we save a checkpoint.
-This is especially useful in relation to deploying models using docker (as you hopefully remember) as it will lower the size of our docker images.
+* Storing models in integers instead of floats saves us approximately 75% of the ram/harddisk space whenever we save a checkpoint.
+This is especially useful in relation to deploying models using docker (as you hopefully remember) as it will decrease the size of our docker images.

 But how do we convert between floats and integers in quantization?
 In most cases we often use a *linear affine quantization*: